A geometric characterisation of sensitivity analysis in monomial models: Proofs

 which is always true.
-This proves Theorem \ref{theo:final} for independent analyses.
+This proves Theorem \ref{theo:final} for simple analyses.

-In a totally dependent sensitivity analysis all sets $H$ in condition (\ref{eq:cond}) that need to be considered, i.e. those such that $\mathbb{Y}_H$ is non-empty, are in $\times_{i\in [n]:V_i\neq\emptyset}S_i$, by regularity.
-Thus equation (\ref{eq:cond}) can be written as
+In a complete sensitivity analysis all sets $H$ in condition (\ref{eq:cond}) that need to be considered, i.e. those such that $\mathbb{Y}_H$ is non-empty, are in $\times_{i\in [n]:V_i\neq\emptyset}S_i$, by regularity.
+Thus, (\ref{eq:cond}) can be written as

 Suppose with no loss of generality that the sets $S_i$ such that $V_i\neq \emptyset$ are those with index in the set $[r]$, $r\leq n$.
 Notice that